Last updated: May 18th, 2023

 Case Study: Wise Business Plans and Quill Financial

 Wise Business Plans provide new businesses with the tools they need to start strong and move forward.
 With professionally written business plans, pitch decks, business cards, and PowerPoint presentations, new businesses are equipped to stand out in their industry regardless of the length of time they have been operating.

 In addition to business plans, branding, web design, marketing services, and digital marketing are also within Wise Business Plans’ scope.
 A professional website is absolutely essential in all industries to build credibility, drive growth, and attract new customers.

 Wise Business Plans have options suitable for a diverse range of businesses, including non-profits and franchises, and their staff are highly qualified and skilled in their fields.

-There is a $99 annual fee to become a net 30 business account with Wise Business Plans, and they report on orders over $97 to Dun & Bradstreet, and Equifax Business.
+There is a USD$99 annual fee to become a net 30 business account with Wise Business Plans, and they report on orders over USD$97 to Dun & Bradstreet, and Equifax Business.
 Once credit is established, there are various alternative financing options available within this company.
 Other options can be investigated that conduct credit reporting to additional business credit bureaus like Experian business (Crown Office Supplies and Summa Office Supplies may be options).